 - Gathered or created supplies, including a sign-in sheet, an information sheet, permission forms for parents/guardians (also available from your council), health history forms (as required by your council), and GSUSA registration forms.

-- Prepared yourself to ask parents and guardians for help, being as specific as you can about the kind of help you will need!
+- Prepared information about how parents and guardians can help, being as specific as you can about the kind of help you will need!

 Registering the Girls in Girl Scouting

 Every participant (girl or adult) in Girl Scouting must register and become a member of Girl Scouts of the USA (GSUSA).
 GSUSA membership dues are valid for one year.
-Membership dues (currently $12) are sent by the council to GSUSA; no portion of the dues stays with the council.
+Membership dues (currently $15) are sent by the council to GSUSA; none of the dues stays with the council.
 Membership dues may not be transferred to another member and are not refundable.
-Returning troops are encouraged to set aside a protion of their bank account to use to re-register girls for the following year.
+Returning troops are encouraged to set aside a portion of their bank account to use to re-register girls for the following year.

 Pre-registration for the upcoming membership year occurs in the spring.
 Girls are encouraged to register early to avoid the “fall rush.”
-Early registration helps ensure uninterrupted receipt of forms and materials from the council, helps girls and councils plan ahead, and gets girls excited about all the great stuff they want to do as Girl Scouts next year.
-Girl Scout grade level is determined by the current membership year beginning October 1.
+Early registration helps ensure uninterrupted receipt of forms and materials from the council, helps girls and leaders plan ahead, and gets girls excited about their upcoming Girl Scout year.
+Girl Scout grade level is based on the girls grade at the start of the membership year beginning October 1.

 Implementing Your Parent Meeting

 You’re free to structure the parent/guardian meeting in whatever way works for you, but the following structure works for many new and experienced volunteers:

 - As the girls and adults arrive, ask them to sign in.